piperinnshall/CGRA151-Final-Project/ProjectDesciption.md

 Your game does not have to be original, your goal is to learn programming, and so you must understand all the code you submit.
 You should use existing games, artwork, and designs as inspiration.
 You may submit up to nine pages of sketches, images, screenshots, and notes as appendices to your one-page plan, which can demonstrate either early ideas or sources that you are using for inspiration.

 If you use appendices, please submit a PDF file.
 If not, a one-page text file is fine.
-If you are using `gitlab.ecs.vuw.ac.nz` then you should submit the plan in markdown ( a *.md file)
+If you are using `gitlab.ecs.vuw.ac.nz` then you should submit the plan in markdown ( in the plan.md file)

 ## Submission part 2 — the program — *14 marks*